GREATDANELADY.COM

 Blackwatch Feed Program - Enhancing Prescription Diet

-We really are faced with a nutritional dilemma when we have to use a prescription diet for our pet.
+We are really faced with a nutritional dilemma, when we have to use a prescription diet for our pet.
 The quality of these diets definitely leave much to be desired and the cost is through the roof.
 Why aren't there holistic or natural prescription diets available to us?
-Because in order to be called a prescription diet used by veterinarians, the companies have to fund considerable research trials to prove their diets do what they say the are supposed to do, in their claims.
+Because in order to be called a prescription diet used by veterinarians, the companies have to fund considerable research trials to prove their diets do what they say the are supposed to do.

-Many natural/holistic dog food companies simply can't afford to do this kind of extensive research, and many are new to the dog food scene.
-Hills' Science Diet has been around the longest and therefore is the most used by veterinarians, but we see Eukanuba and Purina on the scene as well.
+Many natural/holistic dog food companies simply can't afford to do this kind of extensive research, and many are fairly new to the pet food industry.
+Hills' Science Diet has been around the longest and therefore is the most used by veterinarians, but we see Eukanuba and Purina on the scene as well, neither of which is a super premium pet food.

-We used to have a natural prescription diet called Innovative Veterinary Diets that I would recommend when asked, it was made by Nature's Recipe and was available online.
-But now Royal Canin has purchased the company, so frankly, there goes the quality and I simply would never recommend any Royal Canin products to my puppy buyers.
+For a time there was a natural prescription diet called Innovative Veterinary Diets that I would recommend and it was made by Nature's Recipe. and available online.
+But now Royal Canin has purchased the company, so frankly there goes the quality.
+I simply would never recommend any Royal Canin products to my puppy buyers.

-One does have an option if they want to cook a homemade diet, but it's critical to find a recipe that is equivalent to the prescription diet you need to be using.
-Then you can enhance the diet with whole food vitamins, plant based or ionic mineral, digestive and dietary enzymes and of course probiotics This can be done to the prescription diet anyway, I will make some suggestions below.
+We can use the prescription diets recommended by the veterinarians, and enhance the diet with supplements that will not disrupt the balance of that food.
+Or we can cook a homemade diet, but it's critical to find a recipe that is equivalent to the prescription diet you need to be using.
+Then you can enhance the diet with whole food vitamins, ionic trace mineral, digestive and dietary enzymes and of course probiotics.

 HOMEMADE LOW PROTEIN DIET #1